bcgov/digital-policy/CPPM-Chapter12.md

 ## 12.3.3 Information Management

-The IMA is the Province of British Columbia's legislative framework for modern, digital information practices.
+The IMA is the Province of British Columbia's legislative framework for modern, digital IM practices.
 In addition to following the IMA, ministries must:

 1. Ensure that adequate resources are in place to manage ministry information in accordance with applicable legislation, including but not limited to the IMA, and with corporate policies and standards.